djheery/data-structures/binary-trees/avl-tree/README.md

 Only the ancestors will be subject to becoming unbalanced because only their nodes subtrees have been altered.

 This means that it is necessary to check each of the node's ancestors for consistency with the invariants of the AVL trees.

 The process of checking the consistency of the nodes ancestors is called retracing and is accomplished by considering the balance factor of each node.

+Since a single insertion cannot cause an AVLs subtree to vary more than 1, the temporary balance factor of a node after insertion will range from [-2, +2].

+If the Balance Factor remains within the tree invariants then only an update of the balance factor and no rotation is necessary

+However, if the tempory balance factor falls outside the range of the tree invariantes (-2 or +2) the subtree rooted at the current node is seen as AVL unbanlanced.

+To solve this lack of balance a rotation is needed.

 ### Deletion